stampedethegoat/dd-docs/content/monitors/monitor_types/composite.md

 {{< img src="monitors/monitor_types/composite/composite-status.png" alt="composite status" responsive="true" style="width:80%;">}}

 In the API, a composite monitor's trigger condition is called its query.

 While a non-composite monitor's query can encapsulate many things-a metric, tags, an aggregation function like `avg`, a group-by clause, etc-a composite monitor's query is its trigger condition defined in terms of its constituent monitors.

-For two non-composite monitors with the following queries:
+For 2 non-composite monitors with the following queries:

 ```
 "avg(last_1m):avg:system.mem.free{role:database} < 2147483648" # monitor ID: 1234